ChRe777/CleanCode/README.md

 standard in programming.
 Not only how to write functions but also how to right and design an application in general.

+If you find out that you have no talent to write clean code perhaps you have no calling on your life to be a programmer.
+If I not talented in singing I can train myself how much I want but I will never be a good singer.

 ## Personal Notes